 Quite obviously on a pure penny for penny comparison, Zink wins hands down.
 Having said that, Instax film is clearly worth the extra 10p a shot in terms of image quality.
 There’s no escaping the fact that Zink prints look like something out of a 1997 HP inkjet whereas Instax prints look just as you’d expect a normal photographic print out of a cheap camera to look.

-In short, yes, but not with an Instax Mini 11.
+In short, yes, but not with an Instax Mini 11 and probably not with the Kodak either.

 The Instax is so unforgivably bad, the build quality so utterly awful that it makes disposable cameras look rugged and well built.
 Having shot off a 10 pack of film I promptly packaged it carefully back up and sent it back to Amazon.
 The lack of any thought in the ergonomics and design is just beyond comprehension, yet they are praised to high heaven by paid reviews or, worse, those “top 10” lists that are just scraped together to fill space and attract a few clicks.